 Our secondary education programs are built to put great teachers out into the workforce to mold the students of our future.

-*Majors in Art, Health, and Physical Education (obtaining K-8 and 7-12 endorsements) will substitute EDUC3730 Combination K-6 and 7-12 Education Practicum for EDUC3720.
-Secondary subject-area majors (including Art, Health, and Physical Education) with a 5-12 Mild/Moderate Special Education endorsement must substitute EDUC3550 Mild/Moderate Special Education Practicum for EDUC3720 and EDUC3730.
+*Majors in Art or Physical Education/Health (obtaining K-8 and 7-12 endorsements) will substitute EDUC3730 Combination K-6 and 7-12 Education Practicum for EDUC3720.
+Secondary subject-area majors (including Art, Physical Education/Health) with a 5-12 Mild/Moderate Special Education endorsement must substitute EDUC3550 Mild/Moderate Special Education Practicum for EDUC3720 and EDUC3730.
 Secondary candidates with more than one 5-12 teaching major should have a practicum for each major to meet the pre-student teaching requirement of the state of Iowa for teaching majors.
 Candidates with more than one 5-12 teaching major obtaining a 5-12 Mild/Moderate Special Education endorsement will substitute EDUC3550 Mild/Moderate Special Education Practicum for one of the majors.

 **Students with a concentration in 5-12 Mild/Moderate Special Education should substitute EDUC4470 Secondary and Mild/Moderate Student Teaching.

-All secondary education candidates must complete at least one teaching major.
-The University offers the following secondary teaching major endorsements (see the corresponding departmental section of the catalog for specific major requirements):
+All secondary education major candidates must complete at least one teaching major (listed below).
+If Graceland does not have the major, the candidate must complete requirements necessary for any 5-12 secondary teaching field listed under the Secondary (5-12) Teaching Fields.
+The University offers the following secondary education teaching major endorsements (see the corresponding departmental section of the catalog for specific major requirements):

-In addition to the teaching major, students may seek endorsements for the following second teaching fields:
+In addition to the secondary education major, students may seek endorsements for the following secondary (5-12) teaching fields:

-A secondary education student majoring in Art, Health, or Physical Education may also complete a modified Teacher Education program adding an elementary level endorsement in the same field (e.g., secondary and elementary music).
+A secondary education student majoring in Art or Physical Education/Health may also complete a modified Teacher Education program adding an elementary level endorsement in the same field (e.g., secondary and elementary art).

 Combination Requirements and Modifications

-Art, Health, or Physical Education majors desiring a K-8 endorsement must complete the Secondary Education Program (5-12 grade-level requirements), the K-8 endorsement requirements in the same area and EDUC4450 Combination Student Teaching.
+Art or Physical Education/Health Majors desiring a K-8 endorsement must complete the Secondary Education Program (5-12 grade-level requirements), the K-8 endorsement requirements in the same area and EDUC4450 Combination Student Teaching.

-*Majors in Art, Health, and Physical Education (obtaining K-8 and 7-12 endorsements) will substitute EDUC3730 Combination K-6 and 7-12 Education Practicum for EDUC3720.
-Secondary subject-area majors (including Art, Health, and Physical Education) with a 5-12 Mild/Moderate Special Education endorsement must substitute EDUC3550 Mild/Moderate Special Education Practicum for EDUC3720 and EDUC3730.
+*Majors in Art or Physical Education/Health (obtaining K-8 and 7-12 endorsements) will substitute EDUC3730 Combination K-6 and 7-12 Education Practicum for EDUC3720.
+Secondary subject-area majors (including Art, Physical Education/Health) with a 5-12 Mild/Moderate Special Education endorsement must substitute EDUC3550 Mild/Moderate Special Education Practicum for EDUC3720 and EDUC3730.
 Secondary candidates with more than one 5-12 teaching major should have a practicum for each major to meet the pre-student teaching requirement of the state of Iowa for teaching majors.
 Candidates with more than one 5-12 teaching major obtaining a 5-12 Mild/Moderate Special Education endorsement will substitute EDUC3550 Mild/Moderate Special Education Practicum for one of the majors.

 Emphasis is upon social, historical, and philosophical foundations of education; ethics; reflection; and professional development.
 Includes a series of observation and teaching activities in a variety of P-12 classroom settings monitored by licensed professional educators as well as university faculty.
 Students must earn a grade of C or higher in this class for admittance into Teacher Education and to enroll in junior-level education classes.
 (Additional background check fee required.)